Ballot facts from the Marion County Election Board

 Confirming the 2024 election ballot

-Patrick Becker, director of elections said the ballot confirmation process began in January and is reviewed by full-time staff, a team of ten proofers, a quality assurance vendor based in Virginia called Engineering Software and Network Services, political chairpersons, and school boards.
+Patrick Becker, director of elections said the ballot confirmation process began in January and is reviewed by full-time staff, a team of ten proofers, political chairpersons, and school boards.

 The order of candidates on your ballot